kennethleungty/kennethleungty/README.md

 # Hello there 👋👋

-- Thanks for popping by!
+- Great to have you here!
 - I'm a data scientist by profession and pharmacist by training
 - I welcome you to join me on a data learning journey!
 Follow me on Medium (https://kennethleungty.medium.com) or reach out on LinkedIn (https://linkedin.com/in/kennethleungty)
 - Feel free to explore the work I have done so far in the catalog below (arranged in alphabetical order)